Richard Bland

-Richard Bland (May 6, 1710 – October 26, 1776), sometimes referred to as Richard Bland II or Richard Bland of Jordan's Point, was an American Founding Father, planter and statesman from Virginia.
-A cousin and early mentor of Thomas Jefferson, Bland belonged to one of the colony's leading families.
-He served more than 30 years in the House of Burgesses, Virginia's colonial legislative assembly.
+Richard Bland (May 6, 1710 – October 26, 1776), sometimes referred to as Richard Bland II or Richard Bland of Jordan's Point, was an American Founding Father, planter, lawyer and politician from Virginia.
+A cousin and early mentor of Thomas Jefferson, Bland served 34 years in the Virginia General Assembly, and with John Robinson and this man's cousin Peyton Randolph as one of the most influential and productive burgesses during the last quarter century of the colonial period.

 In 1766, Bland wrote an influential pamphlet, An Inquiry into the Rights of the British Colonies, questioning the right of the British Parliament to impose taxes on colonists without their consent.
 He later served in the First Continental Congress where he signed the Continental Association, a trade embargo adopted in October 1774 in opposition to Parliament's so-called Intolerable Acts.
 Bland retired from the Second Continental Congress due to his age in August 1775, two months after the creation of the Continental Army.
 However, he remained active in Virginia politics and helped draft a constitution for the newly-formed state in June 1776.
 Bland was named to Virginia's House of Delegates when it was formed in October 1776, the same month as his death.

-Family and early life

-His father, Richard Bland I, was a member of one of the patriarchal First Families of Virginia and was related to many of the others.
-This branch of the Bland family first came to Virginia in 1654, when Theodorick Bland of Westover, emigrated from London and Spain.
-After the death of his older brother Edward Bland in 1653, Theodorick moved to Virginia to take over management of the family mercantile and shipping enterprises there.
-Theodorick established Berkeley Plantation and Westover Plantation, both properties survive still, side by side, as working plantations on the banks of the James River.
-Theodorick served several terms in the House of Burgesses and was its speaker in 1660 when he married Anna Bennett, the daughter of Virginia Governor Richard Bennett.
-Before he died in 1671 Theodorick and Anna had three sons: Theodorick, Richard I, and John.